danny-eng/nutrition-app/README.md

 5. To log in (after being logged out), click on the LOGIN button on the header and fill out the form.

 ### FINDING A FOOD
 1. On the homepage, enter a search term on the search bar and search.
+(Example: apples.)
 2. On the list of results that return, select the desired item.
 3. The page that renders after selection will reflect the desired information.